Mexico City, Distrito Federal, Mexico: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you go to Chapultepec Park and Zoo, you're likely to do a lot of walking.
+If you go to Chapultepec Park and Zoo, you will do a lot of walking.
 These are a must:

 Ultralight day pack